F5Networks/f5-azure-arm-templates/experimental/ha-avset/new_stack/README.md

   - See the **[Configuration Example](#config)** section for a configuration diagram and description for this solution.
   - See the important note about [optionally changing the BIG-IP Management port](#changing-the-big-ip-configuration-utility-gui-port).
   - This template supports service discovery.
 See the [Service Discovery section](#service-discovery) for details.
+  - This template requires service principal.
+See the [Service Principal Setup section](#service-principal-authentication) for details.
+  - This template has some optional post-deployment configuration.
+See the [Post-Deployment Configuration section](#post-deployment-configuration) for details.

 ## Security